Cake Mix Brownies

 • 1 tablespoon vanilla extract

-• 1 cup semi sweet chocolate chips
+• 1 cup semi-sweet chocolate chips

 Instructions

-• Add the chocolate fudge cake mix, oil, eggs, vanilla extract, and semi sweet chocolate chips to a bowl and use a rubber spatula to mix until well combined.
+• Add the chocolate cake mix, oil, eggs, vanilla extract, and semi sweet chocolate chips to a bowl and use a rubber spatula to mix until well combined.

-• Transfer the cake mix brownie batter to a greased 8 X 8 baking dish
+• Transfer the cake mix brownie batter to a greased 8X8 baking dish.
+Flatten down the batter into the pan using the rubber spatula.

 Video